United Kingdom corporation tax: Finance Act 1965

-Advance Corporation Tax
+Advance corporation tax

 The basic structure of the tax, where company profits were taxed as profits, and dividend payments were then taxed as income, remained unchanged until 1973, when a partial imputation system was introduced for dividend payments.
 Unlike the previous imputation system, the tax credit to the shareholder was less than the corporation tax paid (corporation tax was higher than the standard rate of income tax, but the imputation, or set-off, was only of standard rate tax).
 When companies made distributions, they also paid the advance corporation tax (known as ACT), which could be set off against the main corporation tax charge, subject to certain limits (the full amount of ACT paid could not be recovered if significantly large amounts of profits were distributed).
 Individuals and companies who received a dividend from a UK company received a tax credit representing the ACT paid.
 Individuals could set off the tax credit against their income tax liability.

 On introduction, ACT was set at 30% of the gross dividend (the actual amount paid plus the tax credit).
 If a company made a £70 dividend payment to an individual, the company would pay £30 of advance corporation tax.
 The shareholder would receive the £70 cash payment, plus a tax credit of £30; thus, the individual would be deemed to have earned £100, and to have already paid tax of £30 on it.
 The ACT paid by the company would be deductible against its final "mainstream" corporation tax bill.
 To the extent that the individual's tax on the dividend was less than the tax credit – for example, if his income was too low to pay tax (below £595 in 1973–1974) – he would be able to reclaim some or all of the £30 tax paid by the company.
 The set-off was only partial, since the company would pay 52% tax (small companies had lower rates, but still higher than the ACT rate), and thus the £70 received by the individual actually represented pre-tax profits of £145.83.
 Accordingly, only part of the double taxation was relieved.